dhab/laravel-sdk/README.md

 ### DHID Socialite service provider

 The service provider will do two main things.
 It will add some database migrations and the following two routes: `/login/dhid` and `/login/dhid/callback`.
+When a user is logged in thru DHID it will automaticly be added to the `users` table and a reference to the DHID uuid is added.

 #### Installation